PrathicaShettyM/System_Design/SOLID_PRINCIPLES.md

 }
 ```

-## 5. Dependency Inversion Principle
+## **5. Dependency Inversion Principle**
-The Dependency Inversion Principle (DIP) is a principle in object-oriented design that states that High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+- The Dependency Inversion Principle (DIP) states that `High-level modules should not depend on low-level modules`. `Both` should depend on `abstractions`.
 Additionally, abstractions should not depend on details.
 Details should depend on abstractions.
-In simpler terms, the DIP suggests that classes should rely on abstractions (e.g., interfaces or abstract classes) rather than concrete implementations.
-This allows for more flexible and decoupled code, making it easier to change implementations without affecting other parts of the codebase.
+- In simpler terms, the DIP suggests that classes should rely on `abstractions` (e.g., interfaces or abstract classes) rather than concrete implementations.
+This allows for more flexible and `decoupled code`, making it easier to change implementations without affecting other parts of the codebase.

-🌟Why it matters:
+### Why it matters:
-• Promotes decoupled architecture.
+- Promotes decoupled architecture.

-• Facilitates testing and maintainability.
+- Facilitates testing and maintainability.

-‍

-💭Example :
+### Situation:
 Consider an enterprise e-commerce system where order processing requires various types of notifications to be sent to customers, administrators, and inventory systems

 - `BAD CODE`: Direct dependency on the concrete classes